schneems/the_lone_dyno/README.md

   # Code you only want to run on 5 dyno
 end
 ```

+## Using multiple locks on the same app

 Under the hood this uses PG advisory locks.
 If you need to customize the default advisory key, for instance if you want to have multiple processes you want to isolate to a set of dynos you can use the `key_base:` key, for example: